rbicelli/sogo-updater/README.md

 2. Customizes SOGo-Integrator Extension: changes UpdateUrl, creates the extensions database
 3. Downloads other extensions to be shipped

-For usage refer to command help and look in configuration file updater_build.conf.
+# Getting started
+Download and unpack the zip in a directory served by a web server.

+Take a look to command-line parameters by calling updater_build.sh -h Take a look in configuration files updater_build.conf and extensions-test.conf